 A third possibility is that signals of imprinting protection are anomalously strong in the current cohort of elderly adults.
 For nearly four decades, from 1918-1957, H1N1 persisted as the only strain circulating in humans.
 The oldest subjects in our data were born slightly after its emergence in 1918, and would not have encountered an influenza virus of any subtype but H1N1 until after age 30.
 Decades of early-life exposures to H1N1 variants may have reinforced and expanded the breadth of H1N1-specific immune memory in these oldest cohorts.
 But this strong protection against H1N1 seems to come at a cost; even after decades of seasonal H3N2 exposure later in adulthood, older cohorts have evidently failed to develop equally strong protection against H3N2.
-Another factor that may have amplified the signal of subtype-specific bias in today’s oldest cohort is antigenic similarity between H1N1 strains that circulated earlier in the 20th century, (which caused imprinting in older cohorts) and modern H1N1 lineages that emerged in 1977 and in 2009 (5,6,36,37).
+Another factor that may have amplified the signal of subtype-specific bias in today’s oldest cohort is antigenic similarity between H1N1 strains that circulated earlier in the 20th century, (which caused imprinting in older cohorts) and modern H1N1 lineages that emerged in 1977 and in 2009 (3,4,39,40).
 Given that younger cohorts, especially those born before 1977, have had much more varied early life exposures to both H1N1 and H3N2, it is unclear whether equally strong, subtype-specific biases in imprinting protection will persist when the next generation becomes elderly.

+One additional consideration in this context is that group 1 antigens appear to induce narrower immune responses than structurally distinct group 2 antigens, which may be better able to induce cross-group responses (Zost, Wu, Hensley, Wilson JID 2019).
+This may be because most group 1 stem-binding antibodies utilize VH1-69 germline, whereas group 2 stem-binding antibodies utilize a wider array of germlines including VH1-2, VH1-3, VH1-18 and VH3-53 (Zost 2019).
+Perhaps imprinting with group 1 antigens tends to trap individuals in narrower responses that offer good protection against relatively similar strains to that of first exposure but relatively poor adaptability to other subtypes.

-Our failure to detect a strong signal of impacts from evolutionary rate on age distributions of H1N1 and H3N2 cases was surprising, but is consistent with growing recognition that existing methods to map antigenic distance between strains do not always capture realized patterns of cross-reactivity in the human population.
+Our failure to detect a strong signal of impact from evolutionary rate on age distributions of H1N1 and H3N2 cases was surprising, but is consistent with growing recognition that existing methods to map antigenic distance between strains do not always capture realized patterns of cross-reactivity in the human population.
 Humans, who have complex histories of influenza exposure, may be primed to target different influenza epitopes than lab ferrets exposed to a single influenza strain, yet antigenic distance between strains is estimated using such ferret data.
-As a result, antigenic changes or glycosylation events that cause antigenic escape in large subsets of the human population may be perceived as neutral in existing antigenic maps (38,39).
-One epidemiologically impactful example of this sort of incognito (unmapped) antigenic escape was observed during the 2013-2014 H1N1 epidemic (38).
+As a result, antigenic changes or glycosylation events that cause antigenic escape in large subsets of the human population may be perceived as neutral in existing antigenic maps (41,42).
+One epidemiologically impactful example of this sort of incognito (unmapped) antigenic escape was observed during the 2013-2014 H1N1 epidemic (41).
 On the other hand, mapped changes in antigenic position are usually assumed to cause antigenic escape in the entire human population, whereas in reality, these changes may only cause antigenic escape in a subset of the population with unlucky immune histories.
 We speculate that a clearer relationship between epidemic age distribution and antigenic drift would emerge if antigenic distance measures were modified to incorporate cohort-specific variation in immune history.